faiface/par-lang/docs/src/types/exists.md

 This implementation of sets can only be constructed for non-linear types.
 That's what `box a` ensures here.

-Note how we construct the existential:
+We construct the existential by choosing `List<box a>` as the hidden type:

 ```par
 (type List<box a>) ...